ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 * The staffing agency should begin allocating medical staff prior to January each year when influenza death counts are highest.
 * The weighted average mortality rate and staff-to-patient ratio should be used to determine how many staff members need to be sent to each state.
 * Incorporate real-time updates for this dashboard to address staffing needs more precisely.
-* The state of Florida needs number of providers and influenza patients data to determine staff-to-patient ratios.
+* The state of Florida needs number of providers and influenza patient data to determine staff-to-patient ratios.
 * D.C. needs to need included in data collection for influenza death counts to determine mortality rates.
 * Measure other factors that may affect influenza rates such as access to vaccinations and education on influenza prevention.